 - “Risk Accepted” – The decision has been made to accept the risk “as-is” without any additional effort on the part of the organization or the vendor.

-- “Accept the Risk, With Conditions” – The decision has been made that there are certain risks that are unacceptable, but there are potential remediation scenarios that would be acceptable to organization.
+- “Accept the Risk, With Conditions” – The decision has been made that there are certain risks that are unacceptable, but there are potential added security controls and remediation scenarios that would be acceptable to the organization.

 - “Risks Unacceptable, With Reasons” – The decision has been made that there are certain risks that are unacceptable to the organization.
 Reasons for the determination are provided, and it is up to the vendor to devise methods for remediation of the “Reasons”.